The Fourth Annual South Carolina

 - publication in a USC Press young writers anthology

 1st Place Prize for Seniors is named for Dr. Walter Edgar and funded by Thad Westbrook.

 1st Place Prize for Juniors is named for Dorothy Skelton Williams and funded by an anonymous donor.

-Sponsored by the University of South Carolina Honors College, the University of South Carolina Press, Young Palmetto Books, and the University of South Carolina School of Library and Information Sciences.
+Sponsored by the University of South Carolina Honors College, the University of South Carolina Press, the Pat Conroy Literary Center, the South Carolina State Library, Young Palmetto Books, and the University of South Carolina School of Library and Information Sciences.

 Finalists will be notified via email.